awsdocs/aws-cost-management-user-guide/doc_source/billing-what-is.md

 **IAM**
 The Billing and Cost Management service is tightly integrated with the AWS Identity and Access Management \(IAM\) service\.
 You can use IAM with Billing and Cost Management to ensure that other people who work in your account have only as much access as they need to get their job done\.
-For more information about how to allow or deny access to your billing information, see [Controlling Access](control-access-billing.md)\.
 The IAM service is also how you control access to all of your AWS resources, not just your billing information, so it's important to familiarize yourself with the basic concepts and best practices of IAM before you get too far along with setting up the structure of your AWS account\.
 For details about how to work with IAM and why it's important to do so, see [IAM Concepts](https://docs.aws.amazon.com/IAM/latest/UserGuide/IAM_Concepts.html) and [IAM Best Practices](https://docs.aws.amazon.com/IAM/latest/UserGuide/IAMBestPractices.html) in the *IAM User Guide*\.